MrJSA/m3u-Creator/README.md

 I have not tested it thoroughly yet.

 ### CUE_GDI_ISO_to_CHD
-Compresses either disc format to CHD (V5).
-(Will search all sub-folders and make CHDs in folder this is used in with CHDMAN.
+Compresses the disc formats CUE/GDI/ISO to CHD.
+It will create the CHD file in the same folder this script is in using CHDMAN.

+### CUE_GDI_ISO_to_CHD_subfolder
+Compresses the disc formats CUE/GDI/ISO to CHD.
+But different to the other script it will create the CHD file in the same folder as the original file is in.

 ### CHD_to_CUE
 Decompresses CHD (V5) to CUE.
 (CUE is used by CD-based games.
 On the Raspberry Pi, CHD is supported by TurboGrafx-CD/PC Engine CD, Sega CD/Mega CD, and Dreamcast)